 Osaka ends Williams' bid for record-equalling 24th Grand Slam title

-Three-times Grand Slam champion Osaka will meet the winner of Jennifer Brady and Karolina Muchova in the title match.
+Three-time Grand Slam champion Osaka will meet the winner of Jennifer Brady and Karolina Muchova's match in the title match.

 "I did a lot of unforced errors in the first few games.
 I was really nervous and scared in the beginning and then I sort of eased my way into it," said Osaka on court.